What is Vyvanse?

 Like other stimulants, Vyvanse is subject to abuse.
 Unlike many other stimulants, however, it cannot be snorted or injected, so its rate of abuse is less than that for other drugs used to treat ADHD.
 Nevertheless, Vyvanse is habit-forming.
 People who have abused this drug report that they enjoy the increase in energy and focus that it delivers.
 While it is not associated with a euphoric high, Vyvanse can promote feelings of high energy, especially when taken at a higher dose.
 Unfortunately, higher doses are extremely risky.
 Stimulants can lead to high blood pressure and increased heart rate.
 A high dose can cause seizures, respiratory problems, and overdose.

 Because Vyvanse is habit-forming, the body can become dependent on it.
 Physical dependency is one characteristic of addiction.
 If the individual is also psychologically dependent on the drug, (i.e., they “need” it to cope with certain situations or triggers), they demonstrate another aspect of addiction.
 As mentioned, abuse of this drug is dangerous.
 Higher doses can lead to more severe side effects—even death.

-Signs and Symptoms of Vyvanse Abuse and Addiction
+What Are the Signs and Symptoms of Vyvanse Abuse and Addiction?